MMSAutonomousTeam/Autonomous-Sessions/2.Perception/Test your understanding.md

     d)	Depth image
     Answer: c) Binary image
 44. What is the purpose of the cost function in a machine learning model?

-    a)	To measure how well the model fits the data
+    	To measure how well the model fits the data
     b)	To calculate the total processing power needed
     c)	To determine the accuracy of object detection
     d)	To train the model for image preprocessing